brandoncwn/easyButton/README.md

 ## Overview

 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build [React](https://reactjs.org/) apps in minutes.
 Use this repo with the [React quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=react) to build and customize a new static site and automate the deployment of a functional, and customizable, POC UI for document processing.
-This guide will present a high-level overview of the deployment architecture, with a step-by-step instructional guide for immediate deployment, without any coding.
+This guide will present a high-level overview of the deployment architecture, with a step-by-step instructional guide for immediate deployment, with several simple command line steps.